ISISComputingGroup/ibex_developers_manual/Discourse.md

 # SSH access

 Is possible with the domain above, but you must have been added explicitly.
+Currently the following have access:
-Currently Tom W and Freddie have these permissions.
+* Tom W
+* Freddie
+* Dom
 You will also need root access to administer discourse.

 # Administration